bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 ### Step 1: Forking the upstream repository

+- **Action:**
   - Open a browser to [https://github.com](https://github.com) and login
   - Navigate to the ModernApps Learning Docs site at [https://github.com/ModernAppsNinja/docs_pd6204](https://github.com/ModernAppsNinja/docs_pd6204)
   - On the upper right hand corner of the browser, click the `Fork` button

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-17-23-42-37.png)
 {{< exclose >}}

-- If prompted, select the account or organization you would like your fork located.
+- **Action:** If prompted, select the account or organization you would like your fork located.
 Select your Github account name.
-  - Note: You may not be prompted if you are only an admin/owner of a single account or organization, if you are not prompted to select a repository, you can skip this item and proceed to the next substep below.
+  - **Note:** You may not be prompted if you are only an admin/owner of a single account or organization, if you are not prompted to select a repository, you can skip this item and proceed to the next substep below.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-17-23-50-40.png)
 {{< exclose >}}

-- Your browser should automatically direct you to the GitHub webpage for your forked copy of the ModernAppsNinja/docs_pd6204 repository.
+- **Action:** Your browser should automatically direct you to the GitHub webpage for your forked copy of the ModernAppsNinja/docs_pd6204 repository.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-00-19-19.png)
 {{< exclose >}}

-- Expand the screenshot image above of the example github homepage for your forked repository and review the highlighted items:
+- **Action:** Expand the screenshot image above of the example github homepage for your forked repository and review the highlighted items:
   - Item 1 displays the name of your account and repository, and shows which upstream repository your forked repository was created from.
   - Item 2 displays the branch you are currently viewing.
   - Item 3 provides a message that displays if your repository is in sync with the upstream repo, and will indicate if there are differences between your fork and the upstream repo.
   - Item 4 - the `Contribute` pulldown provides a simple way to open a pull request if your repository has differences from the upstream repo.
   - Item 5 - the `Fetch Upstream` pulldown allows you to manually trigger a check to determine if there are differences between your fork and the upstream repo

-**Your fork has now been created, please proceed to the next step.**

 ### Step 2: Cloning your forked repository

 **Important:** To clone your forked repository, you will need to execute CLI commands from Bash or another command shell on your workstation.
 When you clone your repository, it will download the repository files into a folder in the directory that you execute the clone command from.
 Before you clone your forked repository, be sure to create and navigate to a directory on your workstation where you would like to download it.
 You can create or use any standard directory on your workstation to save your downloaded repository.

+- **Action:**
   - Open a web browser to the GitHub webpage for your fork
   - Click the `Clone` button and observe that 3 options are provided: `Https`, `SSH`, and `GitHub CLI`
     - The `HTTPS` option provides the URL you can use to clone the repository using the HTTPS protocol.
     - The `SSH` option provides the SSH address you can use to clone the repository using the  protocol.
       - for both the `HTTPS` and `SSH` options github only provides the address for the repository and not the full command you would need to execute the clone operation.
 If you select one of these options you will need to enter the command `git clone` followed by the HTTPS URL or SSH address from Bash (or other command shell) on your workstation.
     - The `GitHub CLI` option provides the entire command to clone the repository so you can simply copy and paste this command in your shell.
 This option requires that you have the GitHub CLI installed and configured on your workstation.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-01-36-08.png)